Entera Bio Ltd. (ENTX)'s Financial Results Comparing With Cara Therapeutics Inc. (NASDAQ:CARA) | New Business Observer

 Liquidity

-The Current Ratio of Entera Bio Ltd. is 4.6 while its Quick Ratio stands at 4.6.
-The Current Ratio of rival Cara Therapeutics Inc. is 3.4 and its Quick Ratio is has 3.4.
-Entera Bio Ltd. is better equipped to clear short and long-term obligations than Cara Therapeutics Inc.
+Entera Bio Ltd.’s Current Ratio is 4.6 while its Quick Ratio is 4.6.
+On the competitive side is, Cara Therapeutics Inc. which has a 3.4 Current Ratio and a 3.4 Quick Ratio.
+Entera Bio Ltd. is better positioned to pay off short and long-term obligations compared to Cara Therapeutics Inc.

-Entera Bio Ltd. and Cara Therapeutics Inc. Recommendations and Ratings are available on the next table.
+Entera Bio Ltd. and Cara Therapeutics Inc. Recommendations and Ratings are available in the next table.

 |Sell Ratings